JambaGoDevCode/nodeFull/1_Introduction/cursoOutline.md

-# How to get most out of the curso
+# 7 - How to get most out of the curso

 - Watch the videos -> at your speed pause & rewind!
 - Code along & do the exercises
 - Use the curso resources -> Attached code & links
 - Ask in Q&A
 - Help others in Q&A

+# 8 - Wrokig with the REPL vs Using Files
+# 9 - Using the attached source code